 Determine subprocesses that can be modularized and shared.
-For more information, see Principles for Identifying Your First AgilePoint Process on the AgilePoint Support Portal.
+For more information, see Principles for Identifying Your First AgilePoint Process in the Documentation Library.

 Develop the Process Application

 If the company has a development resource, the developer can create the application.
 Otherwise, this work can be outsourced to an AgilePoint partner.